craigargh/cfg-python/slides/session_2.md

 ----

-**Exercise 2.2:** You have friends at your house for dinner and you've accidentaly burnt the lasagne.
+**Exercise 2.2:** You have friends at your house for dinner and you've accidentally burnt the lasagne.
 Time to order pizza.

 Write a program calculate how many pizzas you need to feed you and your friends